Emergency Asthma Treatment

 - Pale or red face

 If you think you might be having an anaphylactic reaction, call 911 or get emergency help right away.
-If your doctor has prescribed epinephrine (or an antihistamine) for anaphylactic emergencies, use it as directed.
+If your doctor has prescribed epinephrine (or an antihistamine) for anaphylactic emergencies, carry two doses with you at all times use it as directed.

 Asthma and Peak Flow Meters